-‘Komorebi’ is a Japanese word that means the dance of sunlight filtered through tree leaves.
+Komorebi is a Japanese word for sunlight filtering through tree leaves.

 Have Questions?